 The morning-after pill is not a simple answer to a simple question.
 Prior to taking this pill, ask these questions:

-Understanding the way the morning-after pill works and its side effects is a step that helps you make a healthy decision for your body.
+Understanding the way the morning-after pill works and its side effects is a step that helps you make a healthy decision for you and your body.

 Should I be concerned about having an abortion?

 Abortion is not just a simple medical procedure.
 For many women, it is a life-changing event with significant physical, emotional, and spiritual consequences.
-Most women who struggle with past abortions say that they wish they had been told all of the facts about abortion.
+Most women who struggle with past abortions say that they wish they had been told all of the facts and the RISKS of an abortion.

 What can I do about people pressuring me?

 You have rights.
 No one can force or pressure you to have an abortion.
 This is your decision to make and you will be the one most affected by the consequences.
 If your partner, husband, or parents are pressuring you to make a quick decision, explain your needs and try to involve them in counseling to explore your positive options.
 You have the right to continue with this pregnancy.